X1 Control Panel Expert Mode Overview

 You can find some more info on how to use your Zs memory efficiently in the Profiles & Sub-Profiles guide here .

-Lastly on the far right is the save button.
-Your settings will automatically be saved when the Control Panels window loses focus.
+Save Button: Your settings will automatically be saved when the Control Panels window loses focus.
 But you can also save manually by pressing this button after you have made any changes.
-When settings are saved your Z will vibrate twice and the logo back-light will flash green.

 Profile Settings and All Mappings

-The main section of the Expert Mode is split into two sides, on the left you can access the settings that will be activated when you switch to a profile, or select which input you wish to edit.
-Your chosen input will then be displayed on the right side of the Window along with their current outputs.
+The main section of the Expert Mode is split into two sides, on the left, you can access the settings that will be activated when you switch to a profile, or select which input you wish to edit.
+Your chosen input will then be displayed on the right side of the Window along with its current outputs.

 Profile Settings